 19. We expect that all the filing, recordkeeping and reporting requirements associated with the proposed rules would be the same for large and small businesses; however, we seek comment on any steps that could be taken to minimize any significant economic impact on small businesses.
-The proposed rules would require that standard-power access point used in the 5.925-6.425 GHz and 6.525-6.875 GHz sub-bands be professionally installed and that the standard-power access point use an AFC system to obtain a list of frequencies upon which they may operate.
+The proposed rules would require that standard-power access points use an AFC system to obtain a list of frequencies upon which they may operate.
 However, we believe that this rulemaking, by expanding the availability of unlicensed devices in the 6 GHz band, would provide an advantage to small entities, as these entities would benefit from being able to access this spectrum without the complication or cost of needing to obtain a license.
 On balance, this would constitute a significant benefit for small businesses.